 Visions of the future are fertile territory for psychics, science fiction writers and highly paid consultants.
 And as Spark attempts to move from dumb pipes to digital services, it’s joined in the fun and created Spark Life 2025 to show what life might be like ten years from now.
 And NZME has helped bring its vision to life online.
-PLUS: Branded content advice from a master of the art, Time Inc's Melanie Deziel.

 The local industry is currently a little obsessed with conflating different foods together to create a delectable (and some very questionable) hybrids.
 We’ve had Whittaker’s chocolate milk, Cadbury’s Vegemite atrocity and St Pierre’s sushiwi.
 Internationally, brands are also dabbling in the art of fusion, but now DC Shoes has taken it beyond cuisine to create a new hybrid sport by combining surfing and motocross.
 In a new video commissioned by the brand, motocross daredevil Robbie Maddison is shown riding a customised motorcycle across the surface of the Pacific Ocean, before dropping in on a wave (undoubtedly annoying the surfers waiting in the lineup).